 Employees can access the employee rewards platform from anywhere, either using their desktop or mobile devices.
 Supervisors can reward on the move; employees can track their rewards anytime, anywhere.
 The use of the digital rewards platform can drive higher levels of participation and make gamification an integral part of the work culture.

 Employees can earn points from various rewards they receive as part of the employee rewards program.
 Typically, reward points have monetary value, either directly or indirectly.
 This is yet another essential element of gamification.

-Employees can redeem their reward points for gift cards, merchandize or cash through the rewards platform itself.
+Employees can redeem their reward points for gift cards, merchandise, or cash through the rewards platform itself.
 The monetary benefits can act as a strong motivator for employees to participate in the program and drive the success of the gamification initiative.

 Apart from reward points, employees also receive digital badges and e-cards or e-certificates as part of their rewards.
 These are typically customized for each type of reward and include the company branding.
-Collecting these badges and cards is equivalent of collecting trophies and shields in the physical world.
+Collecting these badges and cards is equivalent to collecting trophies and shields in the physical world.

-Collecting these badges and cards over time, gives a sense of pride, achievement and self-satisfaction to the employees that can help motivate them to enhance their performance further.
+Collecting these badges and cards over time gives a sense of pride, achievement, and self-satisfaction to the employees that can help motivate them to enhance their performance further.
 This is yet another key aspect of gamification.

 Social visibility of the rewards across the organization also gives a great boost to the motivation of winners of these awards.
 The wall of fame feature in the employee rewards platform enables co-workers to see and congratulate the winners through likes and comments.

 Leaderboards showcase the top rewarded employees, either by the number of reward points or awards received.
 There could be a leaderboard across the organization or separate ones specific to each business unit.

 Being seen on the leaderboard or being congratulated through the wall of fame gives a tremendous sense of accomplishment to the winners and motivates them further.
 It also makes the rewards more aspirational for other employees and motivates them to perform better.